jemills13/SparkScalaSample/README.md

 # SparkScalaSample

-Join 2 datasets (my linking movieID & name) to find the average movies ratings only of movies rated at least 100 times.
+Merge 2 datasets (by joining movieID & name) to find the average movies ratings only of movies rated at least 100 times.